gregs1104/peg/README.rst

    don't start it.
 This is typically for if you know you need to modify the database configuration before you start it.
  * build:  Build binaries, install them, create a cluster, start the database
+ * rebuild:  Rebuild and install just the main binaries for the server in the src/backend directory.
+When making changes to just the core server code, this can save time over doing a full build.
  * initdb:  Create a cluster
  * switch:  Switch to an existing built binary set and cluster
  * start:  Start a cluster